YU000jp/logseq-plugin-short-namespaces/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
-- Type '` `' in the search field, select it from the search results and install
+- Type `Short` in the search field, select it from the search results and install

 ### Usage